 Whereas personality is what gets you noticed it is character which is more important to people following you, especially in an environment where people know you personally.
 Character is our moral code, our values and principles, that define our inner self.
 Our character guides and influences all our inner thoughts and actions.
 People can only really trust someone whose – good – character has been proven to them.
 Your personality may inspire others, but they will only follow you through the tough moments, if they believe in your inner purpose and that comes from the character strength great leaders have.
 Therefore whereas personality is important for great leaders, their strength of character is even more so as people need to trust in order to follow.

-People can only really trust someone when they identify with their character being equal to our better than their own.
+People can only really trust someone when they identify with the good character of a leader.

 Character in a way is a sum of all the good or bad actions we have done in our life, hence why it is important to aim to do more good than bad things.
-As a leader one should aim to build and enhance their character and that also of their team but they should always see character, when it is a good one, as something to maintain and never change unlike that of personality.
+As a leader one should aim to build and enhance their character and that also of their team but they should also in general see character, when it is a good one, as something to maintain and uphold rather than adapt and change.
 Normally it is far more important to recruit or promote people based on their character than their personality as the former normally influences longer term more than the latter.
 Often politicians are selected due to our image of their personalities, i.e. their ability to be noticed and “appear” to offer the best solutions, but the one’s that go down in history as “great” – in good ways – nearly always do so due to their strength of character far more than their beloved personality.

 Normally it is better to recruit based on character far more than on personality.

-So to be the great manager you need to be start to separate in your mind character from personality.
-Both are important and both are needed but understanding and seeing the difference is important to being the best you and even more important in bringing out the best in others.
+So to be the great manager you need to start separating in your mind character from personality.
+Both are important and both but understanding and seeing the difference is important to being the best you and even more important to bringing out the best in others.